tylersuehr7/bubble-layout/README.md

 ## Using Bubbles
 Bubbles are the core feature of this library, but what are they?
 Bubbles are a circular shape that either shows an avatar image or displays an extra count (like, "+3").

-`BubbleLayout` manages all the bubbles, and their views, for you! `BubbleLayout` affords you the ability to add, remove, or clear bubbles in it, and will handle displaying the extra count bubble when the set peek is reached.
+`BubbleLayout` manages all of the bubbles, and their views, for you!
+It affords you the ability to add, remove, or clear bubbles in it, and will handle displaying the extra count bubble when the set peek is reached.

 ### Adding a bubble
 Adding a bubble can be done by using any of the overloads of `addBubble(...)` in `BubbleLayout`.
 Simple examples are shown here: